Johan (Yoshi) Gilchrist

 Exploring the dynamics of Strombolian and Vulcanian eruptions with Doppler Radar and analogue laboratory experiments

-My PhD is a cotutelle (co-tutorship) PhD funded by UBC and the Université Clermont Auvergne (UCA), France.
+My PhD was a co-tutorship PhD funded by UBC and the Université Clermont Auvergne (UCA), France.
 My supervisor, Dr. Mark Jellinek (UBC), is an expert in geological fluid mechanics and explosive eruption dynamics and my co-supervisor, Dr. Franck Donnadieu (UCA), is a Doppler radar specialist who has pioneered the adaptation of focused beam Doppler radar methods to the study of volcanic plumes and ash clouds.
-We recently published a paper with Dr. Valentin Freret-Lorgeril that studied how ash settles from low concentration ash clouds erupted from Mt.
+In 2020 we published a paper led by Dr. Valentin Freret-Lorgeril that studies how ash settles from low concentration ash clouds erupted from Mt.
 Stromboli, Italy.
 We find that the ambient wind leads to the formation of ash-laden fingers descending from the base of Strombolian ash clouds, thereby causing ash to reach the ground faster than it would if it settled individually, which is the standard model for ash settling.

 Past Research in Glaciology